rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 ### Other Data Structures

 Here are some other notable data structures involved in expansion and integration:
-- [`Resolver`] - a trait used to break crate dependencies.
+- [`ResolverExpand`] - a trait used to break crate dependencies.
 This allows the resolver services to be used in [`rustc_ast`], despite [`rustc_resolve`] and pretty much everything else depending on [`rustc_ast`].
 - [`ExtCtxt`]/[`ExpansionData`] - various intermediate data kept and used by expansion